dober-wow/dober-md-html/README.md

 # MD2HTML - Markdown to HTML Converter

 MD2HTML is a theme-aware Markdown to HTML converter with a concise CLI, watch mode, and preview server.
-All behaviour is explicit -- no hidden fallbacks or auto-detection.
+Behaviour stays explicit—when a document omits theme metadata under `--theme auto`, we fall back to the default `manaforge` palette instead of guessing.

 ## Features